This is a past event. Registration is closed. View other Parenteral Drug Association - Asia Pacific office events.

 The regulation of veterinary medicine manufacture still varies globally despite efforts to harmonise GMPs by regulators and global organisations such as the Pharmaceutical Inspection Convention and Pharmaceutical Inspection Co-operation Scheme (PIC/S) and the Veterinary International Conference on Harmonisation (VICH).
 Variations in the way regulatory agencies classify and regulate veterinary medicines create further challenges with efforts on harmonisation.

-Representatives from the Australian regulator the Australia Pesticides Veterinary Medicine Manufacture (AMVPMA) and APVMA auditors will provide an update on APVMA expectations, frequently identified issues and changes on the horizon for veterinary medicine manufacture.
+Representatives from the Australian regulator the Australia Pesticides Veterinary Medicine Manufacture (APVMA) and APVMA auditors will provide an update on APVMA expectations, frequently identified issues and changes on the horizon for veterinary medicine manufacture.

 • Justine Mann (Chief Executive Officer at CBE Pure Solutions)